s5uishida/install_oai_upf/README.md

 This briefly describes the steps and configuration to build and install [OAI-CN5G-UPF](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-upf).
 **It is intended to be prepared for use with [Open5GS](https://github.com/open5gs/open5gs) and [free5GC](https://github.com/free5gc/free5gc).**

-In my environment, the results of a simple operation confirmation were as follows.
+In my environment, when OAI-CN5G-UPF works with Open5GS or free5GC C-Plane, the results of a simple operation confirmation were as follows.
 | UPF mode | Open5GS | free5GC |
 | --- | --- | --- |
 | AF_PACKET | OK | NG |